ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 ### Exporting an analyzed collection from Content Analytics Studio
 {: #wks_uimawexstudio}

-You can export a collection of analyzed documents from {{site.data.keyword.watson}} Explorer Content Analytics Studio, and import the analyzed documents as XMI files into a {{site.data.keyword.knowledgestudioshort}} project.
+You can export a collection of analyzed documents from {{site.data.keyword.watson}} Explorer Content Analytics Studio, and upload the analyzed documents as XMI files into a {{site.data.keyword.knowledgestudioshort}} project.

 #### Procedure